 Durham College’s Discrimination & Harassment policy can be found here.

-In-person visits may be made at the Office of Student Diversity, Inclusion and Transitions located in Room SSB 120 of the Student Services building.
+In-person visits may be made at the Office of Student Diversity, Inclusion and Transitions located in CFCE Room 131 of the Student Services building.
 Consultations are confidential and informal complaints are managed with your input.

 The Office of Student Diversity, Inclusion and Transitions offers a safe, respectful environment for the informal discussion of discrimination concerns and quick, confidential resolution.